lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

 Similarly, when `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches its own height, causing the content to wrap and scroll in the horizontal direction.
 The vertical scroll bar will never be shown, and the horizontal scroll bar will appear when necessary.

+Note that, similar to `UIStackView`, assigning a new content view does not remove the previous content view as a subview of the scroll view.
+To completely remove a content view, call `removeFromSuperview` on the view.

-See _LMScrollView.h_ for more information.
+See [LMScrollView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMScrollView.h) for more information.

 ## LMPageView
 The `LMPageView` class extends the standard `UIScrollView` class to enable the declaration of paged scroll view content.
-By default, an `LMPageView` instance enables paging on itself and disables scrolling.

 For example, the following markup declares a page view containing three pages.
 Pages appear in the order in which they are declared:

     <LMPageView>
         <UILabel text="Page 1" textAlignment="center"/>